bigsapper/dfw-dragevents/tools/aws/README.md

 ## Scripts Overview

 ### 1. `deploy.ps1` - S3 Deployment
 Deploys the static site to S3 with public read access.
+Normally invoked through `make deploy` so exports run first, but you can call it directly when needed.

 **Usage:**
 ```powershell